Team-11-VKAS/INFO7374DigitalMarketingAnalytics/README.md

    Understand the effect of adstock marketting strategy on the sales over a given period of time and develop a dashboard to demonstrate the impact of tv ads versus the radio ads.

  # Assignment 4
- Recommendation Model using Vowpal Wobbit
+ Recommendation Model using Vowpal Wabbit